top of page

 - Come up with something random or quirky.
 Maybe a chance encounter with a wacky new character.
 Or something unusual falls from the sky.
 It doesn't have to make sense.
 But it might get your creative juices flowing.
 There is a delete key for a reason.
 Just go with it for now.

 - Add a murder scene.
 Nothing shakes up a story like a murder.
 Or accidental death.
 Ha, didn't see that coming, did you?
 Writing a story is problem solving.
-Think of inventive twists that solve your problem but hopefully don't create new ones.
+Think of inventive twists to solve your plot problem but hopefully don't create new storyline problems.

 bottom of page